Rosemary seedling

 Available again in July 2026.
 Sign up below to go onto the waiting list.

-Order is for 1 plant.
-It will be a healthy crown cutting with a growing tip.
+Plant is shipped during its winter dormancy.
+It will be a bare rooted, dormant crown without any leaves or stalks, but with growing buds already in place (see image below).
 Simply plant into your garden over winter and watch it emerge in spring.
 Growing tips are below.

 Echinacea crown